osmottawa/Golf-Cart-Path/README.md

 $ git clone https://github.com/osmottawa/Golf-Cart-Path.git
 ```

+### To-Do List

-With JOSM, open the **To-Do List.osm** within the `OSM` folder.
+With JOSM, open the [To-Do List.osm] within the `OSM` folder.
 This OSM layer should be used as a reference for the To-Do list.

 ![To-Do List][Image - To-Do List]

-When you are finish an area, simply delete the OSM nodes from the To-Do list and save the **To-Do List.osm** and commit the changes to GitHub to share the changes.
+When you are finish an area, simply delete the OSM nodes from the To-Do list and save the [To-Do List.osm] and commit the changes to GitHub to share the changes.

 ```bash
 $ git add -A